KaitoKid/PortfolioResumeWorkshop/README.md

 ### 2. How do I load images from Azure instead of `Imgur`?
 Put the image files into the folder `/images` and use the URL `images/myImageName.jpg`.
 Make sure you have the extension right!

+### 3. How much does hosting on Azure cost?
+It's free!
+If you make a CDN and have your own domain name, it'll cost *$1* per *20,000* visitors or so.